eloycoto/blog/content/blog/kamailio-monitoring.rst

   this feature.
 Statsd provides a one line code to measure your business statistics.

+**UPDATE**: `As Alex point me in Twitter
+<https://twitter.com/adubovikov/status/624541282862518272>`_, all the perf stats
+can be displayed in SIPCapture included Packetbeat metrics and Influxdb metrics sending by statsd.
+So SIPCapure it's perfect for support and operations.
+**Awesome** work made by Lorenzo & Alex.

 Some developers changed statsd for Logstash.
 My personal opinion about that is the following: